SucculentGuide.com

 7. Miscellaneous/Other

 Under each heading below, you will find a description of the symptoms with images to help you diagnose your plants problem and information on treating and caring for plants with that specific illness.
+You can check the GrowYourPatch Effective Way Guide to learn more about Pests in Succulent Plants.
 Finally, even though this information is specific to cacti, much of it can be applied to other succulent plants and even some non-succulent plants.

 Environmental